dhowe/RiTaWebDev/README.md

 # RiTaWeb
-Website for RiTa version 2
+Original Website for RiTa version 2 (no longer used)